Car slams into downtown Bradenton business, causing significant damage

 The vehicle smashed a window and went partially through a wall on the northeast corner of the building, located at 817 Manatee Avenue West.

-The accident happened shortly after 5 p.m., according to Manatee County EMS.
+The accident was reported shortly after 5 p.m., according to Manatee County EMS.

 The collision caused significant damage to the outer structure of the building and damaged displays and products inside.